O JARGON BUSTER

 - An orienteering competition, at which there will be a

 number of courses.
-The term ¨event¨ emphasises
+The term

-that the fact that
+“event” emphasises that the fact that you can enjoy

-you can enjoy participating in orienteering without actually competing.
+participating in orienteering without actually

-- FCC
+- Fabian4

 - Fight

-- Slang term for thick or unpleasant vegetation represented
+- Slang term for thick or unpleasant vegetation

-by the darkest of the green colours on the map.
+represented by the darkest of the green

 - Finish

-- The end of your course,
+- The end of your course, where

-where your final time is recorded.
+your final time is recorded.
+Marked on your map by a

-At events with traditional paper control cards,
+paper control cards, your

-your card will be collected at the finish.
+card will be collected at the finish.

-The most important rule in orienteering is that if you
+The most important rule in orienteering is that if you are recorded as being in the forest, you must ensure that

-recorded as having left it.
+you are recorded as having left it.
+At an event

-At an event with traditional control cards,
+with traditional control cards, this meant that you

-this meant that you must visit the finish if you went through the start,
+must visit the finish if you went through the start, even if you did not

-At electronic punching events,
+complete the course.
+At electronic punching

-the start and finish are no longer so important, and the rule is that
+events, the start and finish are no longer so

-if you registered than you must visit
+important, and the rule is that if you registered than you must

-the download
+visit the download before

-course.
+your course.

 - Flag (noun)